US, Russia In Saudi Talks On Ukraine Ceasefire Plan - UrduPoint

 "We are only at the beginning of this path," Peskov told Russian state tv on Sunday, adding: "There are difficult negotiations ahead."

-Russian President Vladimir Putin rejected the joint US-Ukrainian call for a full and immediate 30-day pause, proposing instead a halt in attacks on energy facilities.
+Putin rebuffed the joint US-Ukrainian call for a full and immediate 30-day pause, proposing instead a halt in attacks on energy facilities.

 Moscow pulled out of the Black Sea Initiative -- brokered by Turkey and the United Nations -- in 2023, accusing the West of failing to uphold its commitments to ease sanctions on Russia's own exports of farm produce and fertilisers.